viniciuscva/qqespm_api/README.md

 pip install networkx --upgrade

 ## Main screen
-The image bellow shows a screenshot of this application:
+The image bellow shows a screenshot of this application, with descriptive rectangles separating the main areas of the screen:

 ![qqespm_app_screenshot.png](qqespm_app_screenshot.png)